Washington to Washington: A Shared Vision for Global Health

-Please join us online for a webcast of a public conversation that brings together leaders from Washington State, Washington DC, and the recent high-level CSIS Commission on Smart Global Health Policy.
-On the table will be the question of how to build a long-term strategic U.S. approach to global health.
-Participants will hear directly from Anne-Marie Slaughter, Director of Policy Planning for Secretary Clinton, on how the Global Health Initiative is unfolding and where global health fits within U.S. foreign policy priorities.
-Governor Gregoire and other Washington State leaders will detail the rising stakes for the region - in terms of new discoveries, jobs, skills, educational opportunities, and collaborations with overseas partners - and the vital importance of continued U.S. global health leadership.
+Please join us for a public conversation that brings together leaders from Washington State, Washington DC, and the recent high-level CSIS Commission on Smart Global Health Policy.
+At the center of discussion will be how to build a long-term strategic U.S. approach to global health.
+Representatives from the Obama Administration will detail how the Global Health will detail how the Global Health Initiative is unfolding and where global health fits within U.S. foreign policy priorities.
+Governor Gregoire and other Washington State leaders will detail the rising stakes for the region - in terms of new discoveries, jobs, skills, educational opportunities, and collaborations with overseas partners – and the vital importance of continued U.S. global health leadership.

 - Anne-Marie Slaughter, Director of Policy Planning, U.S. Department of State

 - Dana Hyde, Senior Adviser to Deputy Secretary of State Jacob Lew

 - Dr. Tadataka (Tachi) Yamada, President, Global Health Program, Gates Foundation

 - Dr. Rajeev Venkayya, Director, Global Health Delivery, Gates Foundation

 - Dr. Chris Elias, President and CEO, PATH